MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 This deletion method should only be used for the unplanned deletion of individual records.
 For example, if you discover that an IoT device is reporting corrupt telemetry for some time, you should consider using this method to delete the corrupt data.

-If you need to frequently delete records for deduplication or updates, we recommend that you use [Materialized Views](../management/materialized-views/materialized-view-overview.md).
+If you need to frequently delete records for deduplication or updates, we recommend that you use [materialized views](../management/materialized-views/materialized-view-overview.md).
+See [materialized views vs. soft delete for deduplication](../../dealing-with-duplicates.md#materialized-views-vs-soft-delete-for-deduplication).

 ## Deletion process